 - Insufficient feedback on performance.

-- Outside influences which may be hampering performance.
+- Outside influences may be hampering performance.

 Outsource your HR services today – contact HR Team for a free quote